Janlorie/DataScienceMinor/Examples/Data Preparation.md

 the package we used, sklearn.

 ## Data Cleaning
 Starting with data cleaning.
-This process became an obvious task after analyzing the first dataset.
+This process became an obvious task after analyzing the first data set.
 It included double emails, internal emails, emptied tags etc. We started this process by actually getting the email body from the text content.